In light of recent losses due to flooding, we want to express our deepest sympathies for those who have experienced loss.

-- Almost every solar electric (PV) system will involve a connection between the solar system and the utility meter on the home or business.
+Almost every solar electric (PV) system will involve a connection between the solar system and the utility meter on the home or business.
 Most solar electric systems are divided into three types: string inverter systems, microinverter systems, and battery solar systems.
 All three types can be affected by flood waters.

-- Microinverter systems feature smaller inverters located behind the panels on a rooftop or ground mount system, and use more typical “romex” electrical wiring to deliver 240VAC electricity to the utility meter.
-This type of installation behaves more like a standard AC circuit, and will shut off once power to the building or circuit is disconnected.
+Microinverter systems feature smaller inverters located behind the panels on a rooftop or ground mount system and use more typical “romex” electrical wiring to deliver 240VAC electricity to the utility meter.
+This type of installation behaves more like a standard AC circuit and will shut off once power to the building or circuit is disconnected.

 Battery solar systems include an array of solar panels, as well as a battery bank and battery inverter that is often located inside the building or home.
 If any part of a battery system has flooded, it will be compromised electrically and should be turned off for inspection.

 Solar electric systems contain high voltages and amperages that can cause personal and property damage and are potentially fatal if serviced by inexperienced personnel.
-Please make sure to work with your original installer, an electrician experienced in solar or a licensed solar contractor to ensure that your system is safely inspected and/or disconnected after storms and flooding.
+Please make sure to work with your original installer, an electrician experienced in solar or a licensed solar contractor to ensure that your system is safety inspected and/or disconnected after storms and flooding.